top of page

 sandbar.PNG

-This morning, dressed in pastel swimwear and cover-ups and set sail on a traditional dhow boat to Nakupenda Sandbank, a hidden gem floating in the middle of the ocean.
+This morning, grab your floppy hat and dressed in pastel monochromatic swimwear, cover-ups to set sail on a traditional dhow boat to Nakupenda Sandbank, a hidden gem floating in the middle of the ocean.
 "Nakupenda" means "I love you" in Swahili, and as you step onto its pristine shores, you’ll see why—clear turquoise waters, soft white sand, and endless horizons.
 Arrive before the crowds and soak in the solitude before retreating to the mainland for a beach club.
-In the evening sway to the rhythm of Zanzibari nightlife.
+In the evening sway to the rhythm of Zanzibar nightlife.

 Day 7, January 5th - Village Visit / The Rock